Skip to main content

 This is also part of why men are generally more reticent than women to enter committed relationships, but the machine has a way around this too.
 After all, the family is also fertile ground for immortality and legacy, and so popular storytelling feels an incentive to center so many stories on the importance of men finding a happy romance/work balance.
 Where does that leave friendships with other men?

-Men are allowed to, even expected to, have a baseline camaraderie with other men, other combatants in the game of capitalism with whom they can sharpen their knives, but relationships that don’t directly feed into either the family or work are seen as a distraction from these higher imperatives.
+Men are allowed to, even expected to, have a baseline camaraderie with other men, other combatants with whom they can sharpen their knives, but relationships that don’t directly feed into either the family or work are seen as a distraction from these higher imperatives.
 The machine has no use for such luxuries, and so neither do men.
 Professor Michael Kimmel, noted in his book, Manhood in America: A Cultural History,

 Modern Times (1936)